janeligio/ctci/IX. Interview Questions/IX-Interview_Questions-2.md

 ```

 ### 2.3 Delete Middle Node

-- Implement an algorithm to delete a node in the middle (i.e., any node but the first and last node, not necessarily the exact middle) of a singly linked list, given only access to that node.
+> Implement an algorithm to delete a node in the middle (i.e., any node but the first and last node, not necessarily the exact middle) of a singly linked list, given only access to that node.

 JavaScript:
 ```
 const deleteMiddleNode = node => {
   let val = node.val;
-  let nextVal = node.next.val;

   let curr = node;
   while(curr.next !== null) {